buildpacks/rfcs/text/0000-offline-buildpackages.md

 # What it is
 [what-it-is]: #what-it-is

+### Define the target persona:
+Buildpack user, Platform operator, Buildpack author

+### Explaining the feature largely in terms of examples.
-We define the Asset Package.
+We define the asset package.
 Which is a reproducible OCI image.
 Each layer in this image contains one or more `asset` files that a buildpack may want to contribute during a build.
 Each of these `asset` files will be made available at `/cnb/assets/<asset-sha256>.extension` in the build container.

-Asset Package Layers Layout.
+Asset Package Layers Layout:
 ```
 <layer1> ┳━ /cnb/assets/<java11-asset-sha256>.tgz
          ┗━ /cnb/assets/<java13-asset-sha256>.tar